Best Yorkshire Puddings

 As a child the test for a good Yorkshire pudding was if you could pour your gravy in without any escaping – no holes and good strong edges!

 Perfect Yorkshire puddings makes a good roast dinner great!
 They are easy to make if you follow this simple recipe – originating from a real Yorkshire woman!

-Of course when asked for the recipe, she says she doesn’t have one.
-She just mixes some flour with and egg then adds milk and water until she has the right consistency.
+Of course when asked for the recipe, she said she didn’t have one.
+She just mixed some flour with and egg then adds milk and water until she has the right consistency.
 Well of course that is how many people cook and it is really commendable but not conducive to teaching other people.

 In fact I have watched her many a time and struggled to reproduce her amazing Yorkshires.
 Or at least until now.
 I am actually not saying I have it sussed completely but I am beginning to get there.
 I think I have managed to convert her method in to a recipe that I can follow in future and that I can write down for the web site

 The real origin of the Yorkshire Pudding is not really known but the first mention of it in a cookery book appears to have been 1737.
 Most people seem to agree that it was used to fill up hungry tummys before the main meal.
 It is traditionally eaten as a starter before the meat is served, reducing the amount of meat that is needed.

 More recently Yorkshire puddings are served alongside the roast dinner, although obviously they still act as a filler!